 - Make & Enjoy Art: Creativity, arts and other means of expression have helped our ancestors survive during difficult times, and heal.
 Expression can look different for each of us, and can be more about enjoying the process than whatever we are making.
 Even finding songs and music that are resonant and taking a few minutes to sing along could be helpful.

 A few extra ways to nurture you and regulate your nervous systems.
-These things won’t change the oppression we face, but they help manage of body’s stress response and stress hormones.
+These things won’t change the oppression we face, but they help manage the body’s stress response and stress hormones.
 These are some of the tools Dr. Beal uses regularly for themmeself!

 - Dance: Moving your body to rhythm and music can help with mental health.
 It has been shown to boost mood, reduce stress hormones, build confidence, sharpen focus, and foster a sense of community.